 - Virtual Basic Cores, part of ICDS’s High-Performance Research Cloud (HPRC)

 You can also purchase additional storage or archive storage for your research group.

 To request a paid allocation, contact Derek Leydig.

 Learn more about services and rates (requires Penn State login).

 The Roar Open Queue

 Researchers who do not have a paid allocation can access Roar through the open queue.
 All you need is an ICDS account.
 If you don’t have one, request an account here.

-Jobs submitted to the Open Queue run using idle Roar computing resources.
+Jobs submitted to the open queue run using idle Roar computing resources.
 That means the jobs you submit to this queue do not count against your paid allocation.